amitsinghbhadouriya/Python-work/Readme.md

 <h1>Introduction To Python</h1>
+<h2>What is Python?</h2>
+<p>Python is a simple and easy to understand language which feels like reading simple english.
+This pseudo code nature of python makes it easy to learn and understandable by beginners.</p>
+<p>Python is a Case-Sensitive language.</p>

+<h2>Use of Comments?</h2>
+<p>Comments are used to write something which to programmer does not want to execute</p>

 <h2>What is Variable?</h2>
 <p>A variable is a name given to a memory location in a program.</p>

 <h2>What is Data Types?</h2>
 <p>A data type defines what kind of value a variable holds and what operations can be performed on it.</p>
 <p>There are 5 types of data type.</p>